 State law requires the City of Davis to demonstrate that sufficient land is zoned to provide housing capacity that is adequate to meet the RHNA for each income level within the projection period of June 30, 2021 through August 31, 2029.
 The residential sites inventory section includes an assessment of sites that have a planned or approved residential project that is expected to be issued building permits within the RHNA projection period, vacant land suitable and available for residential development, and non-vacant underutilized land suitable and available for redevelopment.
-This section also includes a projection period.
+This section also includes a projection of the number of accessory dwelling units (ADUs) expected to be built during the projection period.
 Finally, this section concludes with an assessment of the City's ability to meet the RHNA and whether the sites inventory meets the State's goal to affirmatively furthering fair housing.